jakubkalinski0/SWM-Hackathon-2025/README.md

 EcoScan is a web application designed to promote environmental awareness and simplify the recycling process.
 Scan a product's barcode, learn about its environmental impact and recycling category, and find the nearest appropriate recycling bins on an interactive map.

-🏆 **This project was developed for the _Software Mansion Hackathon 2025_ and proudly secured 1st place at the event.** 🏆
+🏆 **This project was developed for the _Software Mansion Hackathon 2025_ and proudly secured 1st place.** 🏆

 <p align="center">
   <br/>